TelME: Teacher-leading Multimodal Fusion Network for Emotion Recognition in Conversation: Introduction

 Much research on ERC has mainly focused on context modeling from text modality, disregarding the rich representations that can be obtained from audio and visual modalities.
 Text-based ERC methods have demonstrated that contextual information derived from text data is a powerful resource for emotion recognition~\citep{kim2021emoberta, lee2021compm, song2022supervised, song2022emotionflow}.
 However, non-verbal cues such as facial expressions and tone of voice, which are not covered by text-based methods, provide important information that needs to be explored in the field of ERC.
 Multimodal approaches demonstrate the possibility of integrating features from three modalities to improve the robustness of ERC systems \citep{mao2021dialoguetrm, chudasama2022m2fnet, hu2022unimse}.
 Nevertheless, these frameworks frequently ignore the varying degrees of impact the individual modalities have on emotion recognition and instead treat them as homogeneous components.
 This implies a promising opportunity to improve the ERC system by differentiating the level of contribution made by each modality.

 In this paper, we propose Teacher-leading Multimodal fusion network for the ERC task (TelME) that strengthens and fuses multimodal information by accentuating the powerful modality while bolstering the weak modalities.
-Knowledge Distillation (KD) can be extended to transfer knowledge across modalities, where a powerful modality can play the role of a teacher to transfer knowledge to a weak modality~\citep{hinton2015distilling, xue2022modality}.
-As shown in Figure \ref{fig:figure_2}, in ERC tasks, information from the text modality is stronger compared to the other two modalities.
-Thus TelME enhances the representations of the two weak modalities through KD utilizing the text encoder as the teacher.
-The comparison experiments in Appendix ~\ref{sec:appendix_1} also support our decision to set the text model as the teacher.
-Our approach aims to adjust the discrepancies in predictions between the teacher and non-verbal students while generating emotional features that are exceptionally well-suited for fusion.
-TelME then incorporates Attention-based modality Shifting Fusion, where the student networks strengthened by the teacher at the distillation stage assist the robust teacher encoder in reverse.
-Specifically, our fusion method creates displacement vectors from non-verbal modalities, which are used to shift the emotional embeddings of the teacher.
+Knowledge Distillation (KD) can be extended to transfer knowledge across modalities, where a powerful modality can play the role of a teacher to share knowledge with a weak modality~\citep{hinton2015distilling, xue2022modality}.
+While Figure \ref{fig:figure_2} shows the robustness of text in ERC tasks compared to the other two modalities, the other modalities present valuable information nonetheless.
+Thus, TelME enhances the representations of the two weak modalities through KD utilizing the text encoder as the teacher.
+Our approach aims to mitigate heterogeneity between modalities while allowing students to learn the preferences of the teacher.
+TelME then incorporates Attention-based modality Shifting Fusion, where the student networks strengthened by the teacher at the distillation stage assist the robust teacher encoder in reverse, providing details that may not be present in the text.
+Specifically, our fusion method creates displacement vectors from non-verbal modalities, which are used to shift the emotion embeddings of the teacher.

 We conduct experiments on two widely used benchmark datasets and compare our proposed method with existing ERC methods.
 Our results show that TelME performs well on both datasets and particularly excels in multi-party conversations, achieving state-of-the-art performance.
 The ablation study also demonstrates the effectiveness of our knowledge distillation strategy and its interaction with our fusion method.
-Our contributions can be summarized as follows: